gShahr/Lowell-Showcase/README.md

     - Almost finished with project 7 (merge sort, level order traversal, and queues) and going to upload soon - Finished it

-    - Currently working on project 9 - just finished 8 (linked lists implemented recursively)
+    - Currently working on project 9 - just finished 8 (linked lists implemented recursively) - test cases were created by me

   - HackerRank: consists of various exercises on the HackerRank website (Mostly data structures and algorithms)